voytekresearch/pacpy/README.md

 # pacpy
 [![Build Status](https://travis-ci.org/voytekresearch/pacpy.svg)](https://travis-ci.org/voytekresearch/pacpy)

 A module to calculate phase-amplitude coupling in Python.
+This module is in a stable, perfectly usable, state, and will no longer be updated.

 ## Demo